The Creative Field: a forum for emergence, play, & healing

-Our teacher and our canvas, the field is an arena through which we encounter our own aliveness.
+simultaneously our teacher and our canvas, the field is the arena through which we encounter our own aliveness

-What moves through us when we shift from a self-image as master to one of instrument?
+What can move through when we shift from a self-image as performer to one of instrument?

 Do I fit in here?